strongjz/aws-container-devsecops/content/setup/tools.md

 ```
 {{% /expand%}}

-Now since EKS takes about 20 mins to create a cluster we need to start that now so it's ready when we need it.
+Now since EKS takes about 20 minutes to create a cluster we need to start that now so it's ready when we need it.

 ### Kubernetes Cluster Creation